An estimation of the stability and the localisability functions of multistable processes: Main results

 \section{Main results}

-The three following theorems apply to a diagonal process $Y$ defined from the field $X$ given by (\ref{msfm2}).
-For convenience, the conditions required on $X$ and the function $f$ that appears in (\ref{msfm2}), denoted (C1), \ldots, (C14), are gathered in Section \ref{Assum}.
-Theorem \ref{ConvLpH} lead to the convergence in the $L^r$ spaces of the estimator of the localisability function $H$, while the two Theorems \ref{ConvLpSnp} and \ref{ConvLpalpha} draw to the convergence of the estimator of the stability function $\alpha$.
+The following theorems apply to a diagonal process $Y$ defined from the field $X$ given by (\ref{msfm2}).
+For convenience, the conditions required on $X$ and the function $f$ that appears in (\ref{msfm2}) are gathered in Section \ref{Assum}.
+Theorem \ref{ConvLpalpha} leads to the convergence in the $L^r$ spaces of the estimator of the stability function $\alpha$, while Theorem \ref{ConvLpH} yield the convergence of the estimator of the localisability function $H$.
+We obtain also the convergence speed in the specific case of the symmetric multistable L\'evy motion.